antaresproject/docs/docs/services/assets.md

 ```

-will cause adding the asset in the `foo` container which will be downloaded from the CDN repository, so:
+It will result in adding the asset in the `foo` container that will be loaded from the CDN repository, therefore:
 ```html
 <script src="//cdnjs.cloudflare.com/ajax/libs/modernizr/2.6.2/modernizr.min.js"></script>
 ```

 ## Inline Scripting

-Frequently, there is a situation when the created module or widget must directly interfere in the user's interface behavior (e.g. dedicated notification), so:
+There is often a situation when the created component or widget directly affects the user's interface behavior (e.g. dedicated notification), therefore:
 ```php
     app('antares.asset')->container('foo')->inlineScript('foo-awesome', $this->inline());